dvir-pashut/python-server-client-sock/README.md

 # python-server-client-sock
 basic python server and client chat app

-to run start py.py
+to run start py.py <prot number to lisent on>
-on the server side and manualy configure the port and then run the client.py on your machine
+and then run client.py on your machine